 “Here are the Havens,” he cried, “This way.
 This way.
 Here you’ll be safe for a while… until it’s time again to be on your way.”

 And so it was.
 Blessed Be.

-Here I’ve recounted that part of the story which represents the first quarter of that great circular earthwork, The Temple of the Stars, which our early ancestors built into the landscape of what we today call the Somerset Levels.
-In creating this story on the land, to represent what they saw in the skies above, they were conversing with the spirits of the Land and in that way, the story became an offering between Man and Fae that traversed the liminal veils.
-In re-telling that story again here, we’re continuing that tradition.
+This faery story is a star metaphor; it represents the first quarter of that great, ancient circular earthwork on the Somerset Levels, the Glastonbury Zodiac or Glastonbury Temple of the Stars.
+In creating this story out of turf and soil to represent what they saw in the night skies above, our Celtic ancestors were conversing with the spirits of the Land.
+In that way, this great drama is an offering between Man and Fae that traverses the liminal veils.
+In re-telling that story again here, we’re continuing in that tradition.

 Today, I stood in Cinnamon Lane by the river Brue and looked up at the Tor, which had dark blue storm clouds gathering over it.
-After a while, Brigit came and said “Go back, and tell them the story.”
+After a while, Bridie whispered to me “Go back, and tell them the story.”
 I instantly turned and as I did, I looked up to see three white swans of the triple-faced goddess flying overhead, their wings glinting in the bright afternoon sun.
 They swooped over the lower flanks of the Tor and then carried on, oblivious of me or anyone, into the infinite blue.

 This Imbolc faery story is etched out by the diamond-bright stars in the night sky which fall on this landscape, telling of the journey of the Radiant Child, who is also known as the Hare, from winter to spring.

 Imbolc falls on February 2nd and is the first cross quarter festival of the year.
 It signals Mercy, the flight of the young Bride in her Faery Swan form, to rescue the Faery Child or Hare.
 Her body is outlined by the contours around the Tor, with her long neck formed by Wearyall Hill.